AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-salesforce/submit-workfront-requests-from-salesforce-objects.md

 1. Select the **[!UICONTROL Submitted Requests]** tab.

-   You can view all the requests that you or others have submitted from this Opportunity or Account in this tab.Requests that are submitted to this request queue in the web application do not display in this list in Salesforce.
+   You can view all the requests that you or others have submitted from this Opportunity or Account in this tab.Requests that are submitted to this request queue in the web application do not display in this list in [!DNL Salesforce].

    >[!NOTE]
    >